HikkaV/DS-ML-Courses/docs/getting_and_cleaning_data.rst

 Other areas out side of tidy data include parsing variable types (dates and numbers), dealing with missing values, characters encodings, typos and outliers.

 In first assignment we will work through process of dates parsing.
+And see how dataset is valuable to data issues.

 .. note:: Some information is taken from `this <https://vita.had.co.nz/papers/tidy-data.pdf>`_ article.